matthijskooijman/netgear-vlan-admin/README.md

 and use "t", "u" and space to select tagged, untagged and not connected for each vlan/port combination.

-Use F11 to commit any pending changes and F10, or q to quit.
+Use F11, or c to commit any pending changes and F10, or q to quit.

 License
 -------